 Note: Even without access to CIPIMS during inspections, inspectors can complete their inspection inputs in any word processing program available and later cut and paste the construction issue into CIPIMS.

-2. Inspection reports should be issued in 45 calendar days after inspection completion AIT reports should be issued within 30 days.
+2. Inspection reports should be issued in 45 calendar days after inspection completion, with the exception of AIT reports, which should be issued within 30 days.

-3. Inspection reports covering potential escalated enforcement action should be accelerated, as necessary, and issued no later than calendar days after inspection completion.
+3. Inspection reports covering potential escalated enforcement action should be accelerated, as necessary, and issued no later than 45 calendar days after inspection completion.
 Consideration should be given to creating a separate report to document apparent violations.